 Borealis AG agreed to buy a plastomers joint venture that generates annual revenue of about 180 million euros ($229 million) from Exxon Mobil Corp.
-(XOM) and Royal DSM NV.
+(XOM:US) and Royal DSM NV.
 (DSM)

 The agreement to buy DEXPlastomers, jointly owned by the two partners, is expected to close in the first quarter, Heerlen, the Netherlands-based DSM said in a statement.
 Valence Group helped manage the sale, while HSBC Holdings Plc advised the buyer.